Mercury/Mercury Oxide Reference Electrode Kit (Hg/HgO)

 - Choose either a banana jack or phone pin lead wire terminals

-- Our standard off-the-shelf concentration is of the electrode filling solution is 20% KOH (4.24 Molar) Potassium Hydroxide
+- Our standard concentration is 20% KOH (4.24 Molar) Potassium Hydroxide

 - The Mercury Oxide Reference Electrode is ideal for battery development, energy systems research and development, process control, electro-analytical studies, measuring half-cell potentials, titration, and many other electrochemical measurements.

 - * (NaOH) Sodium Hydroxide electrolyte is also available